Freezing embryos guide

 1. How are embryos frozen and thawed?

 Embryos may be frozen at different times after fertilization.
 At RSC embryos are frozen five or six days after the sperm and eggs are combined.
-Freezing is a stressful process for a poor quality embryo, and only embryos that are growing well in the laboratory will tolerate the freezing procedure.

 The freezing or vitrification process at the blastocyst stage causes minimal to no harm to the embryo.
 At RSC Bay Area, we have an embryo survival rate of 98 percent.